 The Nikon D5300 and the Nikon D3400 are two digital cameras that were announced, respectively, in October 2013 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Nikon D3400.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat smaller (1 percent) than the Nikon D5300.
-Moreover, the D3400 is slightly lighter (7 percent) than the D5300.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 and the Nikon D3400are of equal size.
+However, the D3400 is markedly lighter (7 percent) than the D5300.
 In this context, it is worth noting that neither the D5300 nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.